Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly says 'Use for dependency audits or bulk vulnerability enrichment; use cve_lookup for single CVE.'
-Also provides chaining guidance with kev_detail, cwe_lookup, and exploit_lookup based on conditions, giving clear when-to-use and alternatives.
+Explicitly says to use for dependency audits or bulk vulnerability enrichment, and to use cve_lookup for single CVE.
+Also mentions chaining with kev_detail, cwe_lookup, exploit_lookup based on result fields.
+Rate limits provided (30/hr Free, 500/hr Pro).
+No explicit when-not-to-use, but context is clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.